Characters: South Park Main Characters

 - The Chessmaster: In some episodes, he can be this.
 Specifically in "Scott Tenorman Must Die."

 - Cloudcuckoolander: At times.
 More so, recently.

-- Cluster F-Bomb: Describing all the ways and situation in which his mom "fucks" him in "HUMANCENTiPAD".
+- Cluster F-Bomb: Describing all the ways and situations in which his mom "fucks" him in "HUMANCENTiPAD".

 - Comedic Sociopath

 - Conspiracy Theorist: (Supposedly) believes 9/11 was caused by Kyle.
-Also is the first one to believe that the new Muslim family in town is a terrorist.
+Also is the first one to believe that the new Muslim family in town are terrorists.